 Suburbs ranked based on Walk Score

-As a property investor and similarly as a homeowner, it is important to note that location accounts for 80% of the properties performance and 20% comes from the property itself.
+As a property investor and similarly as a homeowner, it is important to note that location accounts for 80% of the properties performance and 20% come from the property itself.

-Meaning that with correct location and property selection you can find an investment grade asset that well and truly outperforms the averages in growth.
+Meaning that with the correct location and property selection you can find an investment-grade asset that well and truly outperforms the averages in growth.

 NOW READ: Sydney property market forecast to grow strongly in 2021-2022